groupme-js/GroupMeCommunityDocs/readme.md

 [Account Information](self.md) - How to access/update information about an account, indexing and destroying tokens, and turning on/off SMS mode

-[Images](images.md) - How to upload images to be sent as attachments
+[Attachments](attachments.md) - Information on how message attachments work, as well as how to upload images to be sent as attachments

 [Push](push.md) - How to connect to the Push service to get real-time interaction with your program